yashsharma-007/Financeautomation/README.md

 - Log in and navigate through Dashboard, Returns, Calculator, and Settings.
 - Upload invoices, reconcile them, and file returns.
 - Monitor compliance and apply tax-saving suggestions.
+- Directky extract data from images or pdf to json and excel files to prevent manual filling of data.

 ## Technologies Used
 - **Frontend**: React.js, Vite, Tailwind CSS